alariordas/PersistentReverseShell-Win10Backdoor/README.md

 - Windows operating system.
 - Administrator privileges.
 - PowerShell enabled for script execution.
 You can do this by running:
+- Windows Defender desactivated during the execution of the script

 ```powershell
 Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force